 What are drug courts?

-- On behalf of Mike G Law posted in Uncategorized on Tuesday, June 9, 2015
+- On behalf of Mike G Law posted in Drug Possession on Tuesday, June 9, 2015

 At their most basic, drug courts were developed as an alternative to sending nonviolent drug offenders through the Florida prison system.
 When utilized appropriately, the drug courts can help offenders get help from local resources and save the state money on incarceration costs.
 As of 2012, there were more than 2,500 drug courts in the United States, but many people don’t know that the drug courts were first implemented successfully in Florida.